sonarjoe/sonarqube-cloud-bitbucket-example/README.md

 This project is an example of using Bitbucket pipelines for a python project.
 It demonstrates how to set up a CI/CD pipeline for a Python application.
 We have multiple CI/CD Pipeline examples, one for running the SonarScanner and sending the results to SonarQube Server and the other for sending the results to SonarQube Cloud.

-PLEASE READ OUR SONARQUBE DOCUMENTATION FOR WORKING WITH AZURE DEVOPS PIPELINES
+PLEASE READ OUR SONARQUBE DOCUMENTATION FOR WORKING WITH BITBUCKET PIPELINES
 [Bitbucket Cloud - SonarQube Server Integration](https://docs.sonarsource.com/sonarqube-server/latest/devops-platform-integration/bitbucket-integration/bitbucket-cloud-integration/)
 [Bitbucket Server and Bitbucket Data Center - SonarQube Server Integration](https://docs.sonarsource.com/sonarqube-server/latest/devops-platform-integration/bitbucket-integration/bitbucket-server-integration/)
 [Bitbucket Pipelines - SonarQube Cloud](https://docs.sonarsource.com/sonarqube-cloud/advanced-setup/ci-based-analysis/bitbucket-pipelines-for-sonarcloud/)

-## Important Information in Pipelines (NEED TO CHANGE)
+## Important Information in Pipelines
 - The pipeline is configured to run only under the following conditions:
   - When the branch is `main`.
   - When the pipeline is triggered by a pull request event.